LouLouLibs/BazerData.jl/README.md

 See my other package
-  - [BazerUtils.jl](https://github.com/eloualiche/BazerUtils.jl) which groups together data wrangling functions.
+  - [BazerUtils.jl](https://github.com/louloulibs/BazerUtils.jl) which groups together data wrangling functions.
-  - [FinanceRoutines.jl](https://github.com/eloualiche/FinanceRoutines.jl) which is more focused and centered on working with financial data.
+  - [FinanceRoutines.jl](https://github.com/louloulibs/FinanceRoutines.jl) which is more focused and centered on working with financial data.
-  - [TigerFetch.jl](https://github.com/eloualiche/TigerFetch.jl) which simplifies downloading shape files from the Census.
+  - [TigerFetch.jl](https://github.com/louloulibs/TigerFetch.jl) which simplifies downloading shape files from the Census.
-  - [Prototypes.jl](https://github.com/eloualiche/Prototypes.jl) which used to host all these functions